nikolaidatsenko/KEN3170-group-3/assignment2/README.md

 No, it maxes out at around 11 mmol/(gDW·h) of glucose intake.
 The biomass production rate increases linearly as glucose intake goes from 1 until around 9, when an increase in glucose results in a proportionally lower increase in biomass production rate.
 The relationship is still linear, but the slope is smaller in the interval around 9 to 11.
 Then at 11 there is a plateau as mentioned.

-This is likely due to bottlenecks in the metabolic pathway.
-By looking at Escher, I...

 ### Part C